Which Fitness certification is best for you?

 Trainers in this category can expect an average income of $44,290, according to salary.com.

-A group fitness instructor is a trainer who coaches multiple people in a single session.
+A group fitness instructor or group exercise instructor is a trainer who coaches multiple people in a single session.

-Unlike a personal trainer, who is able to focus exclusively on one person and their current status, a group trainer is a bit more removed from the personalized obligations that a PT is mandated to satisfy.
+Unlike a personal trainer, who can focus exclusively on one person and their current status, a group trainer is a bit more removed from each client.

-Within the realm of group fitness, there exist two subcategories: group training and small group training.
+Within the realm of group fitness, there exist two subcategories: large group training and small group training.

 This can be anything from a studio Zumba session all the way to a massive Bootcamp gathering.

-Large group sessions like this are typically run on a set program of choreographed movements or circuit stations which participants cycle through during a session.
+Large group sessions like this are typically run on a set program of choreographed movements or circuit stations that participants cycle through during a session.